rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 - [The Essential KVM Cheat Sheet for System Administrators](https://tuxcare.com/blog/the-essential-kvm-cheat-sheet-for-system-administrators/)
 - [How to enable KVM virsh console access](https://ravada.readthedocs.io/en/latest/docs/config_console.html)
 - [Windows 10 guest best practices](https://pve.proxmox.com/wiki/Windows_10_guest_best_practices) - This video is for ProxMox but the section on installing the virtio drives for the Windows NIC works on KVM with virt manager.
+- [Introduction to Linux interfaces for virtual networking](https://developers.redhat.com/blog/2018/10/22/introduction-to-linux-interfaces-for-virtual-networking) - A great article by Redhat.
+It discusses every type of Linux interface that you can create.